Currency:

 The benefits of blogging are numerous.

-From the SEO aspects to becoming an expert in a particular industry and building your footprint online.
-It is this last point that we will look at in more detail.
+From the SEO aspects to becoming an expert in a particular industry and building your footprint on the web.
+It is this last point that we will consider in more detail.

-If the company's website is online, this does not mean that the company continues to operate.
+If the company's website is online, it does not mean that the company continues to operate.
 At first glance, it is difficult to assess the degree of activity of a particular company.

 The aforementioned blog comes to our aid.
 If the latest articles are fairly "fresh" (for example, the last one was added a few days ago), then the situation is obvious to us.

-Do errors on the site have anything to do with the trust in the site?
+Do errors on the site have anything to do with trust in the site?

 Of course, yes!